Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL for Image Generation

 \subsection{PPO-based Image Generation}

-PPO-based image generation represents an early exploration of reinforcement learning for improving image synthesis, particularly in aligning model outputs with human preferences, enhancing semantic consistency, and enabling controllable generation.
+PPO-based image generation represents an early exploration of RL for improving image synthesis, particularly in aligning model outputs with human preferences, enhancing semantic consistency, and enabling controllable generation.
 These approaches treat image generation, especially in diffusion or autoregressive model, as a sequential decision-making process and leverage learned reward signals to guide policy optimization.

 One representative approach is Denoising Diffusion Policy Optimization (DDPO)~\cite{black2023training}, which formulates the denoising process in diffusion models as a multi-step MDP.
 This allows the model to directly optimize downstream generation objectives, rather than relying solely on likelihood-based training.
-Concurrently, DPOK~\cite{fan2023dpok} also advances this direction by framing the fine-tuning of text-to-image diffusion models as an online Reinforcement Learning problem within a multi-step Markov Decision Process (MDP) framework.
+Concurrently, DPOK~\cite{fan2023dpok} also advances this direction by framing the fine-tuning of text-to-image diffusion models as an online RL problem within a multi-step Markov Decision Process (MDP) framework.
 It optimizes feedback-trained rewards using policy gradient, critically incorporating Kullback–Leibler (KL) regularization to concurrently enhance both image quality and text-image alignment.
+To address the sparse-reward challenge in such policy-gradient approaches, B²-DiffuRL \cite{hu2025towards} introduces a backward progressive training scheme with branch-based sampling, which densifies the learning signal and enables more precise policy updates, leading to better alignment-diversity trade-offs.
+Separately, LOOP \cite{gupta2025simple} enhances training stability and efficiency by employing a leave-one-out baseline across multiple trajectories, effectively reducing variance and memory overhead while preserving the clipping mechanism of PPO.

 To promote output diversity, Wallace et al.~\cite{miao2024training} introduce reward functions based on Maximum Mean Discrepancy (MMD) and mutual information.
 These rewards evaluate the distributional coverage of generated images relative to reference sets.
 Each image receives marginal-utility-based feedback, encouraging the model to produce diverse outputs while maintaining sample quality.